August 21, 2018 - York Phd student, mandi gray files breach of settlement at ontario human rights tribunal

 Failure to ensure that there are meaningful consequences for those found responsible for acts of sexual violence.
 There is no evidence—statistical or otherwise—that the implementation of the new Policy on Sexual Violence at York University has resulted in consequences for those found to have committed acts of sexual violence.

-Failure of the Centre for Sexual Violence, Response, Support & Education to record the names of alleged perpetrators and is, therefore, incapable of identifying repeat offenders.
+Failure of the Centre for Sexual Violence, Response, Support & Education to record the names of alleged perpetrators thereby making it impossible to identify repeat offenders.

 Failure to respond to concerns regarding sexual violence from the broader community.
 This September, members of the Political Science Department will potentially have to share office space and a classroom with someone who has not taken accountability for an act of sexual violence and has been hired by a male supremacist group that has an explicit mandate of advocating for men falsely accused of sexual violence.
 York has diminished the safety concerns of the university community.